-Traveling life – backpacks and booze is part 5 of my traveling realism’s series.
+Traveling life – backpacks and booze is part 5 of forever roaming the world’s traveling realism’s series.

 Traveling life – Backpacks and booze…Go hand in hand!

 Who can honestly say that they’ve been backpacking/traveling and not been part of a drunken hostel party or partied the night away with locals?
 Or know somebody who has?

 From binge drinking goon (I hate goon) up the east coast of Australia, being eternally drunk in Queenstown, drinking buckets at full moon party’s (or any excuse for a rave) in Thailand to cheap mescal and tequila in central and South America.
 I’ve seen and been part of it all around the world over the last 6 years.
 Like it or not drinking and partying is a big part of traveling life and in some cases part of local culture.

 Some of you may shake your head at this, some may even turn your nose at this, you may be saying “My traveling life is to experience new cultures and to see places not to party” or “Why would you travel to party, that’s just stupid”.

 That’s fine if you only travel to see things or to explore new cultures.
 You may just be traveling for a specific reason or limited time before you have to leave.

 The truth is most of us who don’t have time-frames, the backpackers, the nomads, the long-term travelers amongst us; the majority of us, we like to party as much we experience new countries, cultures or see and do things.

 Yes, of course we all travel to see the things we’ve dreamt of, experience new cultures and lands with our own eyes, to revisit history, to explore jungles and dwell on sun-kissed paradise beaches.
 However, side by side with all this, backpackers as a whole like to party like there is no tomorrow; it is a part of traveling life.